fleetdm/fleet/.github/ISSUE_TEMPLATE/technical-sub-task.md

 ## Condition of satisfaction

 TODO

 <!--
 Describe the conditions that will resolve this issue.
+The "definition of done".
 -->